 - local and global challenges

 We are also greatly respected for our flexible style: we never use formulaic approaches, but rather adapt our methodologies to suit each client’s specific requirements.
-We also engage from the start of the benchmarking process with all those with a stake in the outcomes, greatly improving the implementation of any change management process.
+We also engage from the start of the commercial benchmarking process with all those with a stake in the outcomes, greatly improving the implementation of any change management process.

-If you want expert Oil & Gas benchmarking that leads to cost efficiencies and breakthrough performance improvements then contact us today.
-For more information on our benchmarking capabilities and services see our case studies.
+If you want expert commercial Oil & Gas benchmarking that leads to cost efficiencies and breakthrough performance improvements then contact us today.
+For more information on our commercial benchmarking capabilities and services see our case studies.

 Don’t just take our word for it.
 Here is what one of our clients says about us:

-Fulcrium is not just a benchmarking firm.
+Fulcrium is not just a commercial benchmarking firm.
 They have proven skills that could translate the benchmarking data and results into high-level advice on strategy and change management.
 That meant they were able to challenge some of our preconceived ideas on how we should go about business improvement, plus give us a realistic and implementable plan.
 They recognised that our culture would not permit transformational change and tailored their advice accordingly.
 That pragmatic and perceptive approach was much appreciated by us.

-Fulcrium has a clear competitive advantage over other oil and gas benchmarking providers and tick all the boxes as far as we are concerned: sensitivity to our needs; detailed oil & gas industry, and technology knowledge; strategic and change management expertise; robust and very sophisticated benchmarking methodology; an ethical approach to data collection and dissemination; insight leading to realistic and actionable advice; and access at any time to an executive director who could explain and defend the results of the benchmarking exercise.
+Fulcrium has a clear competitive advantage over other commercial oil and gas benchmarking providers and tick all the boxes as far as we are concerned: sensitivity to our needs; detailed oil & gas industry, and technology knowledge; strategic and change management expertise; robust and very sophisticated benchmarking methodology; an ethical approach to data collection and dissemination; insight leading to realistic and actionable advice; and access at any time to an executive director who could explain and defend the results of the benchmarking exercise.
 It all adds up to significant value-add as far as we are concerned and as a result of the collaboration with Fulcrium we are far better positioned to identify, assess and capture the highest quality opportunities in our industry at this time of profound change.

 Couple our Oil & Gas industry knowledge with best-in-class core value chain and functional expertise in areas such as operations, engineering, technology, commercial, procurement and supply chain management, benchmarking and performance improvement and you have an outstanding advisory partner who can provide customised Oil & Gas benchmarking solutions to the industry’s growing challenges.